A great personal and professional development course for volunteer judicial roles.

 OPTION 1 – Study in Class

-Complete this course by attending a 2 day face-to-face workshop, followed by an external exam.
+Complete this course by attending a 2 day face-to-face workshop, followed by completing the rest of your study from home.
 We strongly recommend you attend the 2 day face-to-face workshop to get the most out of this course.
-It will also be highly beneficial to you when completing the external exam.
+It will also be highly beneficial to you when completing your assessments from home.

-This option requires you to study the material within the JP Handbook available online and apply this knowledge to the external exam.
+This option requires you to study the material within the JP Handbook available online and apply this knowledge to the assessments.
 There is no training sessions involved with this option.
 You will be sent the materials via email once your booking is finalised.

 Note: It is recommended for this course that you complete all assessment tasks in full within 28 days.
 Should you not complete within 3 months of enrolment, you will be required to pay a $100 re-enrolment fee.